cedricms/MobileFrameZeroTools/README.md

 Mobile tools for the Mobile frame Zero Lego wargame.

+The overall design philosophy is to keep things simple so that the greatest number of people can help out on this project.

 This application is based on the following frameworks :

 	*) PhoneGap (2.8.0);